TianwenZhou/Difflare/README.md

 Beijing Normal University

-This is the official repo of Difflare: Removing Image Flare Using Latent Diffusion Models Our work is accepted by BMVC24'
+This is the official repo of Difflare: Removing Image Flare Using Latent Diffusion Models

+Our work is accepted to BMVC24'

 ### Dataset
 #### Training Set